Mailbox Storyboard Startup MBA Student Combines Digital & Analog for Greeting Cards by Mail

 Innovation in the market is mainly technical and digital: Innovation in the market has been growing.
 Apart from Alex at Tellinga, there is Lovepop, founded by best friends and naval architects, John Wise and Wombi Rose, Lovepop that creates laser-cut pop-up cards designed on shipbuilding software and handcrafted in the ancient art form of kirigami (a variation of origami that includes cutting of the paper, rather than solely folding it).
 They have received a $12.5 million investment by Highland Capital Partners.

-While the production process may be new, the 3D card company, Up With Paper has been around for 30 years or more, who call themselves ‘the original pop-up greeting card company”.
+The 3D card company, Up With Paper has been around for 30 years or more, who call themselves ‘the original pop-up greeting card company”.
 They have just introduced a card with LED, so they are busy innovating, too.
 The LED circuitry, by the way, is printed right onto the card.

 Exciting as such developments are, and they certainly bring pleasure to recipients, they still fail to touch deep sensitivity.
 Tellinga products, on the other hand, can speak unsayable meanings.